What is in this leaflet

-The manufacture of this product includes exposure to bovine derived materials.
-No evidence exists that any case of vCJD (considered to be the human form of bovine spongiform encephalitis) has resulted from the administration of any vaccine product.
+The manufacture of this product includes exposure to cattle derived materials.
+There is no evidence that variant Creutzfeldt-Jakob disease, a brain condition linked to the consumption of cattle with ”mad cow disease” has resulted from the administration of any vaccine product.

 ADT™ Booster is made in Denmark by:

 DK-2300 Copenhagen S

 ADT™ Booster is distributed in Australia by: